 Traditional Brunswick stew is made with small game, namely squirrel or opossum.
 Since they don’t generally sell squirrel meat at the grocery store, these days most recipes substitute dark meat chicken instead.
-In truth, most people do have access to squirrel.
-The hitch comes in turning a squirrel into squirrel meat.

 If you can’t get up the gumption, go ahead and make this recipe substituting one chicken thigh for each squirrel.
 Odds are no one will notice, squirrel tastes remarkably like chicken anyway.
 If you do have a fresh squirrel, this is a wonderfully traditional way to prepare it.